Elena Yoncheva: Career in journalism

 Yoncheva has reported from Kosovo, Algeria, Chechnya, Israel, Somalia, Afghanistan, Iraq, Venezuela, Colombia and other hot spots.
 Yoncheva has also authored a documentary on the Bulgarian Antarctic base, the Roma in Lom and on other topics.
 In 2008, she became a participant in bTV's television series Dancing Stars.
 Since October 2013, she is co-anchor of TV7's show "The Original", together with Ivan Garelov.
 Yoncheva filmed the documentary "The Border" which denounces the trafficking of migrants through Bulgaria, which is allegedly facilitated by Bulgarian authorities.

 Member of the European Parliament, 2019–present

 Yoncheva was elected to the European Parliament on the Bulgarian Socialist Party ticket, during the 2019 European Parliament election in Bulgaria.
 As part of her campaign for a Member of the European Parliament, she shared evidence allegedly proving corruption in the Bulgarian Ministry of Culture.

 In parliament, Yoncheva is a member of the Committee on Civil Liberties, Justice and Home Affairs and the Subcommittee on Security and Defence.
 She is also member of the Democracy, Rule of Law & Fundamental Rights Monitoring Group.

 In addition to her committee assignments, Yoncheva is part of the parliament's delegations for relations with Israel and to the Parliamentary Assembly of the Union for the Mediterranean.

+Yoncheva was the chair of an inter-institutional negotiation group meant to agree to the details of the EU Migration Pact and pass it through the European Parliament.

+She was nominated as a candidate for MEP from the DPS political party in the 2024 European Parliament election.